blue-yonder/tsfresh/docs/text/forecasting.rst

 this example).

-If you want to limit how far the time series shall be shifted into the specified direction, you can set the *maximum_number_of_timeshifts* parameter to the maximum time steps to be shifted.
-In the above example, setting *maximum_number_of_timeshifts* to 1 yields the following result (setting it to 0 will create all possible shifts):
+If you want to limit how far the time series shall be shifted into the specified direction, you can set the *max_timeshift* parameter to the maximum time steps to be shifted.
+In the above example, setting *max_timeshift* to 1 yields the following result (setting it to 0 will create all possible shifts):

 +-----------+------+----+----+
 | id        | time | x  | y  |